Let's talk about how we can know when a fetus becomes a person

 Not so fast

-Our desire for cognitive closure may lead us to embrace a simple solution like that, but reality is far more complex
+The desire to embrace a simple solution like that is appealing, but reality is far too complex

-There are all sorts of issues that crop up if we just randomly decide that a fetus should have the same rights as a person.
+There are all sorts of issues that crop up if we decide that a fetus should have the same rights as a person.

-That could mean, for instance, that incarcerating a pregnant person would deprive the fetus of their own freedom, creating a thorny legal challenge.
-That obviously becomes unworkable in reality
+For instance, jailing a pregnant person would deprive the fetus of their own freedom.
+That is unworkable in reality

 For any reason?

-And there are so many other ethical considerations that come into play when talking about harm reduction
+And there are so many other ethical considerations when talking about harm reduction

 Like what?